SparkDevNetwork/Rock/README.markdown

 If you need to debug some code, open Visual Studio and click the green arrow to compile and attach the web project.

-If you don't need to debug anything, you can develop themes or change code in the running site: C:\code\rock\RockWeb.
+If you don't need to debug anything, you can develop themes or change code in the running site: `C:\Code\Rock\RockWeb`.

 ## Connections

-C:\Rock\RockWeb has a web.connectionstrings.config that defines attachments to multiple servers.
+C:\Rock\RockWeb has a `web.connectionstrings.config` that defines attachments to multiple servers.
 The only one you'll probably need is local, which is `.\SQL` (shorthand for `localhost\SQL`).

 You can connect to the local or remote server in SQL Management Studio to write specific queries or adjust SQL settings.

 ## Maintenance

-From time to time you should probably run C:\Code\FreeSpace.bat to clear out old files and keep your Windows install trimmed down.
+From time to time you should probably run `C:\Code\FreeSpace.bat` to clear out old files and keep your Windows install trimmed down.
 This will also defrag your unused space, which allows you to shrink the disk from Fusion/VB after you shut the OS down.

 ## The New VM Checklist